owid/sdg-tracker.org/pages/good-health.md

         <div class="col-md">
             <span>SDG Indicator 3.4.1</span>
             <h3>Mortality rate attributed to cardiovascular disease, cancer, diabetes or chronic respiratory disease</h3>
-            <p><strong>Definition:</strong> Indicator 3.4.1 is <i><q>mortality  rate attributed to cardiovascular disease, cancer, diabetes or chronic respiratory disease.</q></i>. <p>This is defined as the percent of 30-year-old-people who would die before their 70th birthday from any of cardiovascular disease, cancer, diabetes, or chronic respiratory disease, assuming thats/he would experience current mortality rates at every age and s/he would not die from any other cause of death (e.g. injuries or HIV/AIDS).</p>
+            <p><strong>Definition:</strong> Indicator 3.4.1 is the <i><q>mortality  rate attributed to cardiovascular disease, cancer, diabetes or chronic respiratory disease.</q></i> <p>This is defined as the percent of 30-year-old-people who would die before their 70th birthday from any of cardiovascular disease, cancer, diabetes, or chronic respiratory disease, assuming that s/he would experience current mortality rates at every age and s/he would not die from any other cause of death (e.g. injuries or HIV/AIDS).</p>
             <p><strong>Goal:</strong> By 2030 <i><q>reduce premature mortality from non-communicable diseases (NCDs) by one-third</q></i> in all countries.</p>
             <p><strong>More research:</strong> Further data and research on non-communicable diseases can be found at <i>Our World in Data</i> entries on <a href="https://ourworldindata.org/causes-of-death"> Causes of Death</a>, <a href="https://ourworldindata.org/burden-of-disease"> Burden of Disease</a>, and <a href="https://ourworldindata.org/cancer"> Cancer</a>.</p>
 <p><strong>Additional charts:</strong>